jwillis0720/sadie/README.md

 # ![icon](images/Social3.png)

- SADIE stands for **S**equencing **A**nalysis and **D**ata library for **I**mmunoinformatics **E**xploration.
+ SADIE is the **S**equencing **A**nalysis and **D**ata library for **I**mmunoinformatics **E**xploration.
 It is a complete antibody library with APIs to antibody repertoire sequencing tools, numbering annotation schemes and low-level antibody library objects.
 Most importantly it is tested and packaged for portability and use across multiple platforms.
 It leverages the Pandas DataFrame library for analysis of a single antibody sequence or billions.

 ![Linux Build and Test](https://github.com/jwillis0720/sadie/workflows/Linux%20Build%20and%20Test/badge.svg)